jessielina7/Customisable-logo-maker/README.md

-# 🎨 Customizable Logo Generator
+# 🎨 AI-Powered Custom Logo Generator

 A customizable Android application that generates unique text-based logos from user input.
 Users can enter a name, select the number of letters to include, and instantly generate a personalized logo based on their preferences.